Why is thermostability important?

 - Uses standard manufacturing equipment

-Stabilitech has a number of long running, real-time stability studies that have demonstrated the ability of the formulations to maintain viability of viruses for time-periods that are required by industry partners for commercial product shelf life.
-In addition, recent data has also been generated illustrating that an IgG response is mounted after oral administration of test products, and that expression of products in the peripheral circulation can be obtained following oral administration.
+We have several long-running, real-time stability studies that show the viability of our formulations to maintain viruses for the time-periods required by industry partners for commercial product shelf life.
+In addition, recent data also shows that an immunoglobulin G (IgG) response is mounted after oral administration of test products and that expression of products in the peripheral circulation can be obtained following oral administration.